fegyizoli/tailscale-notes/README.md

 I have created a script created to simplify the usage of these commands (see `/scripts/taildrop.sh`)

-[fegyizoli](https://github.com/fegyizoli) created a python3 variant of it.
+[fegyizoli](https://github.com/fegyizoli) created a multiplatform python3 variant of it.

 ### Receiving files